Welcome, admitted students!

 Payment must be made in U.S. dollars.
 Acceptable forms of payment are bank checks, money orders, and personal checks (drawn from a U.S. bank).

 A credit card payment can only be made through the following link: https://bosebill.salliemae.com/NetPay/Templates/850/frameset.html.
 Please note that online credit card payments will be assessed a 2.65% convenience fee by the processor at the time of payment and that only Mastercard, Discover and American Express are accepted.

 Your position in the Master’s program is not confirmed until your tuition deposit is received.

 United States citizens and Permanent Residents of the United States may apply for federal financial aid.
 Eligible students should complete an online FAFSA in order for the Financial Aid Office to determine financial aid need.
 Please visit our financial aid page for detailed information on application procedures and how to apply for your student loans.

 We also provide a list of funding sources for international students.

-Download, complete and return the Financial Supplement Form.
-The completed FSF must be received by the Graduate Programs Admissions Office, along with supporting financial documents and your seat deposit of $500, before the University of New Hampshire School of Law can issue an I–20.
+Download, complete and return the International Applicant Financial Declaration.
+The completed IFD must be received by the Graduate Programs Admissions Office, along with supporting financial documents and your seat deposit of $500, before the University of New Hampshire School of Law can issue an I–20.